WhiteflagProtocol/whiteflag-java/README.md

 The library may require third party software packages, which are not part of this distribution and may be licenced differently.

-## Installation and Usage

-The WFJL software is not yet published in a central Java repository.
-To use the library, integrate the source code manually into your software by cloning the `src/` directory.

-The dependencies, as specified in the `build.gradle` file, are:

-* the [JUnit test framework](https://junit.org/) for testing the software
-* the [Jackson JSON library](https://github.com/FasterXML/jackson) for reading and creating [JSON](https://en.wikipedia.org/wiki/JSON) formatted Whiteflag messages

 ## Building and Testing